 Schick Shadel is a non 12-step program.

 They operate under the neurological (addiction is a disease) model of addiction and employ a counter-conditioning model called aversion therapy.
-Counter-conditioning simply means that the patient is conditioned to experience discomfort at the site, smell, or thought of their preferred substance, which they previously had associated with pleasure and relief from pain.
+Counter-conditioning simply means that the patient is conditioned to experience discomfort at the sight, smell, or thought of their preferred substance, which they previously had associated with pleasure and relief from pain.
 The counter-conditioning is administered in two forms:

 - Emetic (chemical intervention), generally used for alcohol counter conditioning; or

 - Faradic, administered to patients when chemical counter conditioning is not advised.

 Treatment consists of days alternating between counter-conditioning treatment under medical supervision and relaxing, minimal-sedation rehabilitation interviews and relaxation therapy.

 The practice was described on CitySearch by alumni That1guy as “A Clockwork Orange…but with more vomit.”
 Alum TRickR reported to CitySearch “Not for the weak of heart,” and a spouse of an alum anonymously told Rehabs.com that, while the program worked for her husband, “Aversion therapy isn't for everyone - choose the treatment regimen carefully.”